markriggins/dockerfy/README.md

 stop your primary command and exit, and the container will stop.

 #### Debugging Dockerfy
-If dockerfy isn't behaving as you expect, then try the `--debug` flag to view more detailed debugging output, including details about how `--run` and `--start` commands are processed.
+If dockerfy isn't behaving as you expect, then try the `--verbose` or `--debug` flags to view more detailed output, including details about how `--run` and `--start` commands are processed.

 NOTE: The `--debug` flag is discouraged in production because it will leak the names of secrets variables to the logs